RTerofer/AdvancedLoggingSystem/README.md

 If you encounter a bug or want to suggest a feature, please use the **Issues** tab above.
 When reporting a bug, please include:
 - Unreal Engine version
-- Plugin version (from `.uplugin`)
+- Plugin version
 - Steps to reproduce the issue
 - A screenshot or crash log if possible

----

-## A Note from the Developer

-This plugin was originally a paid product, but it’s now **completely free** to help the Unreal community debug faster and smarter.
 I’ll continue improving and maintaining it, any feedback is greatly appreciated!

 ---